Jodu555/AmazonPriceTracker/README.md

 * [ ] Accounts with their bind products
 * [ ] Maybe bring this to public

+### Idea on data minimalization
+Only save new data if something changed so dont save every hour the data! instead only save the data if something really changed

 ### Mathematical Estimation
 in 1 year: n(procuts) * 24*365\
 n = 100: 876k\